-You will note that I suggest Olive Oil to be used as a carrier.
-In reality you can use any carrier oil but olive Oil has one of the longest shelf lives of all oils and is suitable for the full range of applications.
+You will note that I suggest Olive but in reality, you can use any carrier.
+Olive Oil has one of the longest shelf lives of all oils and is suitable for the full range of applications.

-Once prepared you are able to use your herb infused olive oil in a similar ways as you would essential oils for healing and also to create other healing creams and salves such as lip balm, massage oil, hair and body treatments, soaps, anti-inflammatory creams and a whole lot more.
+Once prepared you are able to use your herb infused olive oil in a similar way as you would other essential oils for health and healing.
+You can also use it to create other healing creams and salves such as lip balm, massage oil, hair and body treatments, soaps, anti-inflammatory creams and a whole lot more.